 The South West Consortium

-The award is offered through the South West Consortium consisting of Plymouth University and the University of Exeter, working in partnership with the local authorities of Bournemouth, Cornwall, Devon, Dorset, Plymouth, Poole and Somerset.
+The award is offered through the South West Consortium consisting of Plymouth University and the University of Exeter, working in partnership with the local authorities of BCP, Cornwall, Devon, Dorset, Plymouth and Somerset.
 Since 2010, more than 1500 SENCOs in the South West have attained the Award through the South West Consortium.